The man who shot another in the eye with a pellet gun was verbally abused today when he was sentenced to four months' home detention.

 "These events occurred because of a comment which I am sure the complainant will also regret," said the judge.

 "There is a perception in the community that home detention is an easy sentence.
-It's not," the judge said.
+It's not," said the judge.

 - © Fairfax NZ News